ringotypowriter/flaten/README.md

 ## License

+This project is licensed under the **Apache License 2.0**.
+See the `LICENSE` file (or add one if missing) for full terms.

-This repository itself does not ship a license file yet; treat it as private/internal code unless explicitly licensed otherwise.
-Third‑party components (sherpa-onnx, ffmpeg, onnxruntime, etc.) are subject to their own licenses and terms. 请务必遵守它们各自的授权要求。
+Third‑party components (sherpa-onnx, ffmpeg, onnxruntime, etc.) are subject to their own licenses and terms; make sure you comply with them when redistributing or deploying binaries built from this repository.